 You can create a filter for each tenant to use in constructing more complex criteria, which you can use in searches and other places the criteria is called for.
-When you create a filter, specify the Criteria as rv39: "tenant_name" (where tenant_name is the name of the tenant).
-For more information about creating filters, see "Configuring Filters" in the NetIQ Sentinel User Guide.
+When you create a filter, specify the Criteria as tid: "tenant_ID" (where tenant_ID is the ID of the tenant).
+For more information about creating filters, see "Configuring Filters" in the Net/Q Sentinel User Guide.